Geometry of Music Perception: Foundations of music perception

 \section{Foundations of music perception}

 In order to be able to construct a geometric framework which is consistent with the prevalent neuroscientific theories, let us first review and briefly discuss the most relevant results.
 Human evolution has optimized the ability of our sensory nervous system and our brain to process signals efficiently in order to quickly and easily produce the most useful interpretations and implications.
 Logarithmic perception of signals \cite{Varshney2013LogarithmicPerception} and pattern recognition \cite{Mattson.2014} are at the heart of this optimized mechanism and also provide the basis for music cognition.
 Signal detection theory provides a mathematical foundation for constructing psychometric functions as models for music perception \cite{Abdi2010,Wichmann2001,Wichmann2001a,Macmillan2004}.
+Those readers who are not interested in the underlying mechanisms of music perception are welcome to continue with the mathematical part in Section \ref{sec:pitchspace}.